Salix were approached for design support on an intertidal project on the Thames, just shy of the Thames Tidal Barrier.

 - Allow for a rush of water, and often wave energy that reflects back off the vertical walls, creating a zone of extra turbulence

-- When emptying, the plants, the sediment accreted and the base growing medium must all be retained within the bay
+- When emptying, the plants, the sediment accreted and the base growing medium must all be retained within the terrace

 - Provide a long-term reed bed solution as a potential habitat